Winter Fundraising Ideas To Heat Up Your Campaigns

 At this time, you can’t create a plan for winter fundraisers without a few online fundraising ideas.
 Apart from safety, there’s also the fact that 54% of donors worldwide prefer to give online with a credit or debit card.

-Here are a few online winter fundraising ideas that you can incorporate into your plan.
+Here are a few online winter fundraising ideas you can incorporate into your plan.

 1. Winter wear fundraisers

-Designing and selling winter wear like sweaters, hoodies, or sweatshirts is a great winter fundraising idea for two reasons:
+Designing and selling winter wear like sweaters, hoodies, or sweatshirts is an excellent winter fundraising idea for two reasons:

-- It provides donors with a tangible incentive making them more likely to donate/purchase.
+1. It provides donors with a tangible incentive, making them more likely to donate/purchase.

-With tools like Bonfire, you don’t even need significant investment for raw materials or manufacturing.
+With tools like Bonfire, you don’t need significant investment in raw materials or manufacturing.
 All you have to do is select the merchandise you want to sell, upload a design, and promote the fundraiser.
 Once people start buying the merchandise, the profits are wired to you.

 Pro tip:

-Use generic designs to appeal to a larger audience: It may be tempting to design the apparel with just your logo, but it may not get many buyers.
-Think about it, how many times do you wear your nonprofit’s t-shirt?
+Use generic designs to appeal to a larger audience: It may be tempting to design the apparel with just your logo, but it may not attract many buyers.
+Think about it: How many times do you wear your nonprofit’s T-shirt?

 To appeal to the masses, you need a generic, creative design that people would be open to wearing more regularly.
 You can add your logo (in fact, you should).
 Just make it small but distinct.

-Alternatively, you could also add your motto that appeals to people – for example, “Give a hoot, don’t pollute.” by Woodsy Owl, the owl icon for the United States Forest Service.
+Alternatively, you could add a motto that appeals to people – for example, “Give a hoot, don’t pollute.” by Woodsy Owl, the owl icon for the United States Forest Service.

 2. Virtual game night